pachyderm/pachyderm/BAZEL.md

 ## Use

+## Write Go code

+Writing Go code works like it always did.
+Your editor can understand the entire source tree without any help.
+Whenever you add or delete files, or change dependencies, run `bazel run //:gazelle` to update the associated BUILD files for Bazel.

 ## Regenerating protos

 Right now, `make proto` calls out to `bazel run //:make_proto` to generate the Go protos.
 When you